leandromoh/Curryfy/README.md

 might be more interesting to specify the desired argument `f(arg3: "foo")` rather than use discard `f(_, _, "foo", _)`.
 In general:

-* If you want to pass arguments incrementally, incremental approach is better.
+* If you want to pass arguments respecting order, incremental approach is better.
 * If you want to pass arguments arbitrarily and skip most arguments, subset approach tends to fit better.
 * If you want to pass arguments arbitrarily and pass most arguments, discard approach tends to fit better.